If you've ever wondered why they call thoroughbred racing the sport of kings, a day at Royal Ascot in June will make everything clear.

 If you happen to be at Waterloo Station that day, you'll see the place teeming with women in extravagant hats and colorful dresses.
 You might also see men in morning coats and top hats.
 Designers, celebrities and ordinary race goers compete to outdo each other.

 By 2012, fashions became so outrageous that a dress code was imposed for guests in the Royal Enclosure and the Grandstand.
 It specified minimal bare flesh, modest skirt lengths and appropriate hats.
 Men in the Royal Enclosure were required to wear ties and either morning suits or suits with waistcoats were required.
+Now, if you visit the official Royal Ascot website (which is very entertaining by the way), you'll find fashion videos and a downloadable Royal Ascot style guide.

 If You'd Like to Go